-The steps below use the default shards and detail the steps used to determine the correct bluestore throttle values.
+The steps below use the default shards and detail the steps used to determine the correct bluestore throttle values (optional).

-Note the overall throughput(IOPS) obtained from the cbt output file.
+Note the overall throughput(IOPS) obtained from the output of the osd bench command.
 This value is the baseline throughput(IOPS) when the default bluestore throttle options are in effect.

 If the intent is to determine the bluestore throttle values for your environment, then set the two options,

 bluestore_throttle_deferred_bytesto 32 KiB(32768 Bytes) each to begin with.
 Otherwise, you may skip to the next section.